sds192spring2026/Lab1/README.md

 <p><a href="https://youtu.be/sxErFMF7BJY?feature=shared&t=361">How to Connect RStudio Projects with GitHub Repositories: GitHub First from David Keyes.</a></p>

-**When the video asks you to "Create project as subdirectory of:", click Browse and select the SDS192 folder we created at the beginning of today's class.**
+**When the video asks you to "Create project as subdirectory of:", click Browse and select the SDS192 folder we created in our Wednesday's class.**

 12. Open the Lab1.qmd file from the Files tab in RStudio.
 Follow the instruction in the file.